What is Anorexia Nervosa?

 Many of the types of therapy that can help someone with anorexia can be done virtually.
-Online therapy for anorexia increases access to help for people who may not be able to go to in-person sessions.
+Online therapy for anorexia increases access for people who may not be able to go to in-person sessions.
 LifeStance Health offers both in-person and online therapy for people with anorexia.

 Medications for Anorexia

 There are no approved medications specifically for anorexia.
 However, many patients take medications as part of their comprehensive mental health care plans.
 This is because many people who live with anorexia also live with other mental health disorders that can worsen the symptoms of anorexia.
-A psychiatrist or advanced nurse practitioner may prescribe medication to treat the other conditions, which can lessen the severity of someone’s anorexia symptoms.
+A psychiatrist or advanced nurse practitioner may prescribe medication to treat those other conditions, which can lessen the severity of anorexia symptoms.